kamicane/prime/doc/prime.md

 [MDC String:trim](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String/trim)

-module: types/number
+module: shell/number
 ====================

-This module extends the `es5/number` module, without modifying the `es5/number` module.
+This module implements extra methods in the `es5/number` module.

 exports
 -------

-The module exports an object with the `es5/number` methods and more, custom number methods.
+The module exports the same object as `es/number`, and adds new methods to it.

 method: limit
 -------------